 Sleeping soundly can make all the difference to the experience.
-Check out the following cool gifts for hikers that should help out with this vital part of a hike.
+Check out the following cool hiking gear that make awesome gifts for campers and hikers.

 Hammock make an awesome gift for any occasion!
 They’re just downright cool things to own.

-They’re even handier for hikers though.
+They’re even handier gifts for a hiker though.
 Indeed, many people choose them as a lightweight alternative sleeping solution to a tent.
 With no poles and pegs, hammocks can provide a decent night’s sleep at a fraction of the pack weight.

 Equally, there’s nothing better than breaking out the hammock when taking a rest!
 You find a beautiful spot and swing gently away, taking in the moment and regaining your energy.